A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Introduction

-Aircraft Plume Chemistry, Emissions, and Microphysics Model (APCEMM) \cite{8} is a Lagrangian plume-scaling model that explicitly simulates the two-dimensional cross-sectional evolution of aircraft exhaust plumes.
+APCEMM (\cite{8}) is a Lagrangian plume-scaling model that explicitly simulates the two-dimensional cross-sectional evolution of aircraft exhaust plumes.
 It applies the Schmidt--Appleman criterion to determine contrail formation and subsequently models the evolution of vapor and particles through detailed microphysics and chemistry.
 APCEMM utilizes binned (sectional) aerosol and ice microphysics alongside two-dimensional advection and diffusion processes to capture the contrail cross-section dynamics.
 The model also incorporates a unified chemical mechanism encompassing both gas-phase and heterogeneous reactions, accounting for exhaust species such as NO$_x$ and soot, and their influence on plume behavior.
 Contrail ice naturally forms in the simulation once water vapor supersaturates on soot particles; thereafter, the ice is transported and dispersed by ambient wind shear and gravitational settling.
 Compared to CoCiP, APCEMM is more computationally intensive, and in practice, it typically predicts longer contrail lifetimes and stronger radiative forcing than CoCiP under similar conditions \cite{12,lateapp}.
-While APCEMM advances contrail representation, it still shares some of CoCiP's limitations in the long-term diffusion regime.
+While APCEMM advances contrail representation, it still shares some of CoCiP's limitations in the long-term diffusion regime, such as the coupling of advection and diffusion in spatiotemporally varying wind fields, and interactions between coexisting plumes during single-flight assessments.